23 February, 2012

 Virtual Private Networks (VPN) for Expatriates

-It sounds arcane, and technical, but we recommend that every expat and traveller consider obtaining a VPN service while overseas.
-VPN stands for "Virtual Private Network" and below we try and describe what it does, and why we believe you "should not leave home without it."
+We recommend that every expat and traveller become familiar with using a VPN service while overseas.
+VPN stands for "Virtual Private Network" and below we describe what VPN's do, and why we strongly believe you "should not leave home without one."

 What is a VPN